josef-gmuer/portfolio/README.md

 ## European Energy Dashboard

 Europe's electricity system is increasingly interconnected, yet the trade-offs between energy security, decarbonization, and cross-border dependency remain poorly understood.
-Using ENTSO-E generation and flow data, I built an interactive Power BI dashboard to map these dynamics across the continent.
-The analysis reveals stark divergences in national energy mixes and exposes how geopolitical shocks reshape trade flows, most notably, Ukraine's rapid pivot away from Russian electricity imports after 2022.
+Using ENTSO-E generation and flow data, I created an interactive Power BI dashboard to map these dynamics across the continent.
+The dashboard reveals stark divergences in national energy mixes and exposes how geopolitical shocks reshape trade flows, most notably, Ukraine's rapid pivot away from Russian electricity imports after 2022.
 For policymakers and energy analysts, the findings underscore the urgency of expanding grid interconnection capacity and reducing reliance on single energy corridors.

 ![European Energy Dashboard](/dashboardpic.png)